zakimadaoui/rtic-mc-experiments/README.md

 **Project Objective:**

-The objective of this project is to enhance the scalability of the RTIC (Real-Time Interrupt-driven Concurrency) framework, particularly to make it flexible enough to allow for multi-core hardware configurations.
-The goal is to decouple the RTIC declarative model from the hardware-specific implementation details.
-And in addition provide a mechanism for additional syntax extension through 3rd party crates know as extra compilation passes crates.
-By achieving this, we aim to create a more maintainable and extensible RTIC framework capable of accommodating various hardware configurations while preserving the original core declarative model.
+The objective of this project is to enhance the scalability of the RTIC (Real-Time Interrupt-driven Concurrency) framework, particularly to make it flexible enough to allow supporting different kinds of multi-core hardware configurations.
+The goal is to:

+- Find ways to reduce the RTIC codebase complexity
+- Decouple the generic RTIC proc-macro logic from the hardware-specific implementation details
+- Define good abstractions that facilitate targeting different kinds of hardware architectures.
+- Provide means for extending RTIC syntax using external rust crates

+By achieving this, we aim to create a more maintainable and extensible RTIC framework capable of accommodating various hardware configurations.

 ### How the project objectives have been achieved
 The RTIC framework modularity problem can be solved like in any other software project by finding the right abstractions, and with simple software design patterns.